Bridge Workshop FAQ’s

 What is Bridge?

 Bridge is a multi-day workshop for incoming freshman and transfer STEM students to help them bridge their previous education with their college education at Washington State University.
-Students will learn about many programs and services available to them to support their path to academic success success.
+Students will learn about many programs and services available to them to support their path to academic success.

 Why should I attend Bridge rather than continue my vacation or job for an extra week before school starts?